 If you love neon as much as we do, head over to the Neon Museum.
 You can learn more about the neon signs that lined the Las Vegas Strip and wander through the neon boneyard.

 Las Vegas History

-The Las Vegas Strip is approximately 4.9 miles long and its construction began with the Pair-o-Dice Club in 1931.
-At that time it was simply known as Highway 91.
-Other hotel casinos like El Rancho Vegas, Flamingo and Dessert Inn followed suit.
+The Las Vegas Strip is approximately 4.9 miles long, and its construction began with the Pair-o-Dice Club in 1931.
+At that time, it was known as Highway 91.
+Other hotel casinos like El Rancho Vegas, Flamingo and Desert Inn, followed suit.
 The Mirage, Rio, and Excalibur opened in 1989 and 1990 and were followed by Bellagio, Venetian, Palazzo, Wynn, and Encore in the 2000s.

-- SLS Las Vegas Station (station entrance located via SLS Las Vegas Bridge and at street level on Sahara Avenue & Paradise Rd.)
+- SAHARA Las Vegas Station (station entrance located via SAHARA Las Vegas Bridge and at street level on Sahara Avenue & Paradise Rd.)

 - Westgate Las Vegas Station